DihordyRoss/sheetsManager/README.md

 # sheetsManager
 A library to manage Google Sheets on your Google Drive

+~ Test version ~
+~ This library is not ready ~